AC40/n8n-nodes-craft/README.md

 ## Operations

-Currently we support the following Operations
+The node now supports multiple Craft resources and their specific operations.

 ### Blocks

-- Fetch & Serach
+- Fetch blocks to retrieve content and attachments
-- Insert
+- Insert blocks to add new content to a document
+- Upload files as binary content inside a block
-- Delete
+- Delete blocks from a document
+- Update blocks to change existing content
-- Update & Move
+- Move blocks to reorder content
+- Search blocks in a document
+- Construct blocks with validation before sending them to Craft

 ### Collections

-- List items
+- List items with optional depth and format controls
-- Insert items (including creating new fields)
+- Create items (including introducing new select options)
-- Modify items
+- Update items while reusing or adding select options
-- Remove items
+- Delete items in bulk

+### Tasks

+- List tasks across inbox, upcoming, active, or logbook views
+- Create tasks in the inbox or a chosen daily note
+- Update tasks, including markdown, state, schedule, and deadline
+- Delete tasks by providing one or more IDs

+### Documents

+- List available documents
+- Search across documents

+### Daily Notes

+- Search daily notes with keyword and date filters
+- Search a single daily note

 ## Credentials